 WE MADE IT! |

-Well, our previous early morning arrival took it's toll on everyone and our West Coast bodies were never going to be ready for Rope Drop.
-We arrived at the Animal Kingdom shortly after the park opening.
+Well, our previous early morning arrival took its toll on everyone and our West Coast bodies were never going to be ready for Rope Drop.
+(That's Disney speak for park opening).
+We arrived at the Animal Kingdom shortly after the park opening - within the same hour.

-It was a GREAT safari.
 I'm so glad we went first thing in the morning, rather than taking our DAS pass up for a 3pm safari.
-We also set up DAS for the Navi River Journey (a calm boat right through the night time jungles of Pandora) and we had a DAS set up for Flight of Passage.

-The Safari was fantastic.
+It was fantastic.
 It's definately an early morning attraction.
 I'd been on it in years past, and this was the most active safari with the most animals I've ever seen.
 It was beautiful.
-(I mean, we missed a photo of a giraffe that crossed the path right inches away from our vehicle.)
+(I mean, we missed a photo of a giraffe that crossed the path right inches away from our vehicle!)

 After wards, we tried to capitalize on a good experience on the Safari (and having some sugar on board) and go on the Maharaja Jungle Trek to see the tigers (one of The Impossible Girl's favorite animals) up close and personal.

-Though she had a great time on the safari, and we encouraged her bravery for enjoying it, the environment was still new and different and getting more crowded.
+Though she had a great time on the safari, and we praised her courage, the environment was still new and different and getting more crowded.

-We stopped to take a couple of fun photos before delving into the Maharajah Jungle Trek.
+We stopped to take a couple of fun photos, and eat a snack we'd brought in (familiar taste of home) before delving into the Maharajah Jungle Trek.

 We flew by most of the exhibits and really enjoyed them.
 It was a little busy but not too crowded.